SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 - **Founded**:.
 - **Notoriety**: Dualistic antinomians.
 The Apostles Jude wrote specifically about them in Jude 4 NET.

-### 2. Hyper-Grace Heretics
+### 2. Hyper-Grace Heretics & Extreme 80's &ldquo;Free Grace&rdquo; Movements
 - **Origins**: This heresy began to take shape in the early 2000s.
 One of the most prominent figures associated with the Hyper-Grace movement is Joseph Prince, a false teacher and heretic from Singapore.
 - **Notoriety**: **These are the false teachers the Apostle Peter warned us about** in 2 Peter 2:1-2,12,17,19 NET.
     - Hyper-Grace heretics live in denial of 2 Corinthians 13:5, arguing that it leads to self examination and doubt.
-    - Hyper-Grace heretics **falsely teach** that faith & [repentance](https://sevenshepherd.github.io/repentance/) are only assent changes in the head and are synonyms, when in reality, repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
+    - Hyper-Grace heretics **falsely teach** that faith & [repentance](https://sevenshepherd.github.io/repentance/) are only assent changes in the head and are synonyms.
+When in reality, repentance is a heartfelt sorrow for sin, a renouncing of it, and a sincere commitment to forsake it and walk in obedience to Christ.
 - **They live in complete denial of what the scriptures, the academic community, and lexicons state.** They're indoctrinating innocent children into lifestyles of sin and debauchery (Lk 17:2), causing them to apostatize.
     - **Repentance is taught alongside faith by Christ Himself** (Mark 1:14-15).
     - Repentance is one of the reasons Jesus came (Lk 5:32).